When it comes to dog diversity, there is only one generalization that’s almost always accurate. Dogs are smarter than you think.

 Scent work teaches dogs to associate certain smells with certain things.
 Trainers make use of these associations and teach the dog that a certain smell will mean reward.
 This is what makes it possible for a dog to sniff out hidden drugs or find survivors buried deep in rubble.

 Therapy training is difficult in a somewhat different way than other training.
-While it doesn’t necessary involve complex tasks or physical exertion, it requires a dog with extremely good self-control and obedience.
+While it doesn’t necessarily involve complex tasks or physical exertion, it requires a dog with excellent self-control and obedience.
 One test is as simple as walking across a room, but the dog must do it while people in wheelchairs or with canes crisscross his path.

 While every dog may not be cut out for therapy or digging through rubble to save lives, most of them are capable of a lot more than they appear.
 Lessons, classes, and workshops are always available to improve your dog’s skills, no matter whether they can sniff out bombs or can barely find their tail.
 Training of any kind can improve a dog’s happiness and obedience, show his true potential, and create a deeper bond between dog and owner.